 objects are localic toposes over ;

 The 2-category is actually a (1,2)-category; its 2-morphism are the pointwise ordering of frame homomorphisms.
 Thus this equivalence implies that is also a (1,2)-category, and moreover that it is locally essentially small, in the sense that its hom-categories are essentially small.
 (The 2-category of all toposes is not locally essentially small.)
 Assuming sufficient separation axioms, the hom-posets of , and hence , become discrete.

 Many familiar toposes , even when they are not localic, can be covered by a localic slice (“covered” means the unique map is an epi).
 For example, if is a group, then is not itself localic, but it has a localic slice that covers it.
-Such toposes have been dubbed etendu (see Lawvere’s 1976 monograph Variable Sets, Etendu, and Variable Structure in Topoi).
+Such a topos is called an etendue (see Lawvere’s 1975 monograph Variable Sets Etendu and Variable Structure in Topoi).1

 A significant result due to Joyal and Tierney is that for any Grothendieck topos , there exists an open surjection where is localic.
 This fact is reproduced in Mac Lane and Moerdijk’s text Sheaves in Geometry and Logic (section IX.9), where the localic cover taken is the Diaconescu cover of .